Tongan Royals Attend Memorial for Ferry Victims

 A ceremony was also held at sea, above the sunken ship; it was attended by the Princess Regent, Princess Pilolevu Tuita.
 The princess and other dignitaries dropped wreaths into the water, and a plaque bearing the names of those lost in the tragedy.Filed under Tongan Royals

-Tagged Memorial, Prince Tupouto'a Lavaka of Tonga, Princess Pilolevu Tuita of Tonga.
+Tagged Memorial, Princess Pilolevu Tuita of Tonga, Tupou VI of Tonga.